 Many brokers are only using their main trading servers to send clients price data.
 This takes up a lot of server resources.
 By adding proxy servers to their network, brokers can store price data closer to their clients.
 This will help them to reduce the load on the main servers.
 It will also help them offer better, faster access to price data and make latency arbitrage strategies harder to implement.

 MT Proxy provides robust, custom-built proxy server solutions.
 We specialise in helping brokers speed up data transmission between their main servers and their clients.
 Brokers can reduce overall client-side latency by up to 40% with our services.
 This helps them to offer their clients better access to market data, more consistent price streaming, and of course, faster trading.
 It also helps them to protect their business against latency arbitrage and other external threats to their server network.
-To find out more, contact us online.
+To find out more, sign up for our free trial.